Hernández leads off with homer, Red Sox beat Phillies 11-5 - News Break

 Hernández leads off with homer, Red Sox beat Phillies 11-5

-BOSTON — When Red Sox manager Alex Cora made Kiké Hernández his leadoff hitter, he had one goal in mind: “Instant offense.”.
-“That’s what we’re looking for: For him to hunt fastballs and do damage,” Cora said on Friday night after Hernández led off Boston’s first with a home run and sparked the Red Sox to an 11-5 victory over the Philadelphia Phillies.
-“That’s what he’s been doing the last two homestands.”www.dailyjournal.net
+BOSTON (AP) — When Red Sox manager Alex Cora made Kiké Hernández his leadoff hitter, he had one goal in mind: “Instant offense."
+"That’s what we’re looking for: For him to hunt fastballs and do damage,” Cora said on Friday night after Hernández led off Boston's first with a home run and sparked the Red Sox to an 11-5 victory over the Philadelphia Phillies.
+“That’s what he’s been doing the last two homestands.”www.troyrecord.com

 Comments / 0